stcorp/netcdf-compare/README.md

     When not referenced by absolute path, there may be multiple matches.

+    Compound types and vlen/ragged arrays are not supported at the moment,

 ## Output example

 Comparing [FCI](https://www.eumetsat.int/mtg-flexible-combined-imager-fci) data to a reference file may give the following output: